AHowCan/7346_assignment3/README.md

 CS7346 <br>
 Assignment3-400 <br>

-Yay, service accounts + Workload identity federation should be working.
+Yay, service accounts + Workload identity federation should be working. <br>

+I enjoyed learning the additional software development processes like CI/CD and github actions in general.

 # A very simple webserver
 All credit goes to the original author: